rcjj98/tp/docs/UserGuide.md

   e.g An interview scheduled on 29 March 2020 is listed above an interview scheduled on 2 April 2020.
 * Interview list can contain interviews with date and time past the current date and time. <br>
   e.g. If current date time is 4 April 2022, interview list can still contain interview with date 30 March 2022.
+* Interview list can contain interviews with applicants in any stages e.g. A rejected applicant can still be scheduled for an interview

 </div>